 - A wide surface so pressure sits on the hamstrings, not the incision

-- A washable cover, because hygiene matters during recovery
+- A washable cover, because hygiene matters during BBL recovery

-Bring the pillow to your post-op appointment—Dr. Salloum will demonstrate the best way to use it.
+Bring the pillow to your post-op appointment—Dr. Salloum can demonstrate the safest and most effective way to use it during the healing process.

 4. Use a Recliner or Adjustable Bed for Elevation and Comfort